TimvanScherpenzeel/spars/README.md

 ### Features

-Contains code to check the support of various browser features (what extensions are available for WebGL2?), test for browser settings (are cookies enabled?) and check for certain hardware features (what pixel density is the screen?).
+Contains code to check the support of various browser features (`What extensions are available for WebGL on this device?`, `is requestIdleCallback available in this browser?`), test for browser settings (`Are cookies enabled in this browser?`, `has the user enabled the 'do not track' setting?
+If so, avoid any tracking analytics.`) and check for certain hardware features (`What pixel density is the screen?`, `How well does the GPU perform on this device?
+If it is lower quality mobile device I need to make sure to run a reduced quality version of the experience so it still has a good framerate.`).

 ### Frame scheduler